KSWB-TV

 KSWB-TV (channel 69, cable channel 5) is a television station in San Diego, California, United States, affiliated with the Fox network.
-It is owned by Nexstar Media Group alongside independent station KUSI-TV (channel 51).
-The two stations share studios on Viewridge Avenue (near I-15) in the Kearny Mesa section of San Diego; KSWB-TV's transmitter is located southeast of Spring Valley.
+It is owned by Nexstar Media Group alongside CW station KUSI-TV (channel 51); Nexstar's Tegna subsidiary owns CBS affiliate KFMB-TV (channel 8).
+KSWB-TV and KUSI-TV share studios on Viewridge Avenue (near I-15) in the Kearny Mesa section of San Diego; KSWB-TV's transmitter is located southeast of Spring Valley.
 The station is branded as Fox 5 San Diego, in reference to its primary cable channel number in the market.

 KSWB-TV went on the air in September 1984 as KTTY.
-It was the third independent station in the market with programming that was perceived at the time to be generally inferior to its two competitors.
-In 1994, the station was placed into bankruptcy to avoid foreclosure.
-Tribune Broadcasting won the bidding to purchase KTTY in 1995, and it was relaunched as KSWB-TV on August 16, 1996.
-Stronger programming, including The WB, and the start of a new local newscast, which ran from 1999 to 2005, dramatically improved its on-air product.
+Owned by a consortium that represented four separate applicants for the channel, KTTY was the third independent station in the market; its programming was perceived at the time to be generally inferior to its two competitors.
+In 1994, the station was placed into bankruptcy to avoid foreclosure, during which time it affiliated with The WB.
+Tribune Broadcasting won the bidding to purchase KTTY in 1995, and the station was relaunched as KSWB-TV on August 16, 1996.
+Tribune provided stronger programming that improved the station's ratings.
+Between 1999 and 2005, KSWB produced a local 10 p.m. newscast, which was then outsourced to KNSD-TV as part of a wave of cost cuts.

 In 2008, Tribune reached a deal to make KSWB-TV the region's new Fox affiliate, displacing XETV, a Tijuana-based independent that had long targeted the U.S. market.
 The move led the station to restart its own local newscasts.
 In 2024, Nexstar bought KUSI-TV, giving it a duopoly in San Diego.

-History
+Nexstar purchased Tegna Inc. in 2026, putting KFMB-TV under common ownership, but ongoing lawsuits against the merger have halted integration.

-Early years as KTTY
+KTTY: Early years

-The insertion of another television station into the San Diego area was proposed by Center City Complex Inc., owned by businessman Charles Woods, in 1978.
-He had proposed that channel 27 be allocated to the city and sought to build a new Spanish-language outlet; however, a revised agreement with Mexico gave that country channel 27 for Tijuana, and channel 69 was proposed in its stead.
+Center City Complex Inc., owned by businessman Charles Woods, filed for the addition of a new television station allocation to San Diego in 1978.
+Woods had proposed that channel 27 be allocated to the city and sought to build a new Spanish-language outlet; however, a revised agreement with Mexico designated channel 27 for Tijuana, and channel 69 was proposed instead for San Diego.
 Ten to twelve applications were received, and eight were designated for comparative hearing by the Federal Communications Commission (FCC) in early 1982.
 The field of applicants consolidated after the hearing designation by way of settlements and mergers and was whittled down eventually to five.
 Four of these groups consolidated: a group of Asian businessmen headed by former San Diego city councilor Tom Hom; Black investor J. Bruce Llewellyn and several other East Coast interests; Gil Contreras, leading a Hispanic group; and a White group led by Jim Harmon, the president of Imperial Airlines.
-Harmon was the brother of former KFMB-TV co-owner Helen Alvarez Smith.
+Harmon was the brother of Helen Alvarez Smith, former co-owner of KFMB-TV (channel 8).
 They then settled with the fifth group—Christian Communications Network, owned by evangelist Jerry Barnard—and agreed to air its programming.